How Much Does Betfair Pay Me? (Spoiler: Still Nothing)

 Will I get funding below the line in the future?

-It’s not impossible that at some point in the future, I may need to fund something, or I may need to buy into a concept where I will get funding.
+It’s not impossible that at some point in the future, I may need to fund something, or I may need to buy into a concept where I will need funding.
 Certainly, I’ll be as clear as possible with anything I do, whether it’s been funded or not.
 There are obligations in some media to declare this anyhow, but not that many people do.

-But where I have a choice, I will reject funding in favour of putting a positive light on a job that is very misunderstood and badly represented.
 I have turned down funding for a number of things that I’ve done.
 I decided that it’s better not to have that money than to have a distorted incentive.

 For example, when I went to the Matchbook Traders Conference, they offered me a fee for going there.
 But because it was talking positively about betting exchanges, I just did it anyway, no fee required.